 Medical Editor: John P. Cunha, DO, FACOEP

 Temovate (clobetasol propionate) Gel, 0.05% is a topical (for the skin) steroid used to treat the inflammation and itching caused by a number of skin conditions such as allergic reactions, eczema, and psoriasis.
-This medication is available in generic form.
-Common side effects include burning, stinging, itching, dryness, or redness at the application site when first applied to the skin.
-This should disappear in a few days as your body adjusts to the medication.
+Temovate Gel is available in generic form.
+Common side effects of Temovate Gel include burning, stinging, itching, dryness, redness, or skin rash at the application site when first applied to the skin.
+This should disappear in a few days as your body adjusts to Temovate Gel.
+Other side effects of Temovate Gel include dry or cracking skin, thinning or softening of your skin, skin rash or irritation around your mouth, swollen hair follicles, temporary hair loss, spider veins, changes in color of treated skin, blisters, pimples, crusting of treated skin, or stretch marks.

 Temovate Gel is applied topically (on the skin) to the affected areas twice daily.
 Treatment should be limited to 2 consecutive weeks and amounts greater than 50 g/week should not be used.
 Temovate Gel may interact with other drugs.
 Tell your doctor all medications you use.
 During pregnancy, Temovate Gel should be used only when prescribed.
 It is unknown if this drug passes into breast milk when applied to the skin.
 Similar medications pass into breast milk when taken by mouth.
 Consult your doctor before breastfeeding.